urciuolim/ml-agents/README.md

 Finally, training curves can be viewed through tensorboard.
 Our results folder can be downloaded from: https://drive.google.com/file/d/1Vvpq9uKqDgDyU98gS-07KbvYh7zt1lxE/view?usp=sharing After unzipping, use the command "tensorboard --logdir TNF_Results".
 SoccerTwosDefault is what we refer to as the "Generic" agent.
-SoccerTwosCompanion's training curve shows combined curver from both stage 1 and stage 3.
+SoccerTwosCompanion's training curve shows combined curve from both stage 1 and stage 3.
 Stage 1 was trained up to 25M steps, and stage 3 beyond that (which you can tell by the sudden drop in cumulative reward).
 Finally, SoccerTwosHuman is the imitation agent.